TimeCMA: Towards LLM-Empowered Multivariate Time Series Forecasting via Cross-Modality Alignment

-We design five prompts in this study, as illustrated in Figures~\ref{fig:framework} and~\ref{fig:Prompt_exp}.
-First, we extract time and value information directly in Prompt 1.
-Since we use the last token in the prompt to assist in time series forecasting, we carefully design it so that its last token is a numerical value to contain more time-related information.
-Prompt 2 contains the forecasting guidance for the next few timestamps.
-We summarize the average value of a variable over a given period in Prompt 3.
-Historical time information is derived in Prompt 4.
-Finally, we calculate the trend value in Prompt 5.
-The forecasting performance of different prompt designs is shown in Figure~\ref{fig:ab_prompt}.
-We observe that prompts where the last token is a numerical value generally have better prediction performance, such as Prompts 3, 4, and 5.
-Among these numeric last-token prompts, Prompt 5 is the best.
-The Prompt 5 abstracts the time series trends, which is useful for forecasting.
-The second best is prompt 3, which averages the time series but may introduce noise, making the prediction less optimal.
+We design five prompts: Prompts 1 to 5 are in Fig.~\ref{fig:ab_Prompt} (a), \re{with different intentions for the LLMs on the last token, e.g. from ``to capture the frequency'' to ``summarize the trend''}.
+The ablation studies of prompt design are demonstrated in Fig.~\ref{fig:ab_Prompt} (b) on MSE.
+A key insight is: \emph{prompts where the last token is a numerical value generally have better prediction performance}, such as Prompts 3, 4, and 5.
+Among these numeric last-token prompts, Prompt 5 is the best since it abstracts the time series trends.
+The second best is prompt 3, which averages the time series but may introduce noise since the average information is not necessarily useful for forecasting.
 Following this is Prompt 2, which emphasizes the historical time information.
-Compared with time, values are more important for forecasting.